-- Based on the information available to it, the eligibility of the applicant; - The applicant is, or will be, upon receipt of a Laureate award, recognised as an employee of the institution for the duration of the award; - The applicant, if successful, will be based at the institution for the duration of the award - The requested budget is consistent with institutional policies; - The infrastructure required to undertake the research project will be made available to the applicant, if successful; - The relevant ethical approval has been or will be sought and granted within six months of the commencement date of an award; - Where sought, the transfer of a hosted award to another eligible research institution subject to the approval of the Council; - The institution is satisfied as to the applicant's standards of research conduct and integrity based on available information.
+- Based on the information available to it, the eligibility of the applicant; - The applicant is, or will be, upon receipt of a Laureate award, recognised as an employee of the institution for the duration of the award; - The applicant, if successful, will be based at the institution for the duration of the award; - The requested budget is consistent with institutional policies; - The infrastructure required to undertake the research project will be made available to the applicant, if successful; - Where relevant, evidence of ethical approval is required by the Council within six months of the start of an award; - Where sought, the transfer of a hosted award to another eligible research institution subject to the approval of the Council; - The institution is satisfied as to the applicant's standards of research conduct and integrity based on available information.

-4.2.8 Frequently Asked Questions
+4.2.8.
+Frequently Asked Questions

 Any queries relating to these terms and conditions, or the operation of the programme generally should be submitted to the relevant Research Office/Officer of the HEI or RPO in the first instance.
-In the interest of transparency and fairness to all applicants, the Council Executive will not discuss gueries over the telephone.
+In the interest of transparency and fairness to all applicants, the Council Executive will not discuss queries over the telephone.

 A list of all queries not resolved by the Research Office should then be submitted as a batch to laureate@research.ie by the designated Research Officer.
-The FAQ page on the IRC website will be updated on a weekly basis (Friday afternoon), between 24th April and 2nd June 2017.
+The FAQ page on the Irish Research Council website will be updated on a weekly basis (Friday afternoon), between 14th May and 5th July 2018.